keystonejs/keystone/README.md

 Join our [Community Slack](https://community.keystonejs.com/) to get help, share ideas, and explore what's possible in this new release.

+## Version control

+We do our best to follow SemVer version control within Keystone.
+This means package versions have 3 numbers.
+A change in the first number indicates a breaking change, the second number indicates backward compatible feature and the third number indicates a bug fix.

+You can find **changelogs** either by browsing our repository, or by using our [interactive changelog explorer](https://changelogs.xyz/@keystonejs/keystone).

+A quick note on dependency management: Keystone is organised into a number of small packages within a monorepo.
+When packages in the same repository depend on each other, new versions might not be compatible with older versions.
+If two or more packages are updated, it can result in breaking changes, even though collectively they appear to be non-breaking.

+We do our best to catch this but recommend updating Keystone packages together to avoid any potential conflict.
+This is especially important to be aware of if you use automated dependency management tools like Greenkeeper.

 ## Examples

 The [examples](./examples) directory contains a number of complete projects which show how to use Keystone's features.

 ## Feedback

-We'd love to hear your feedback, reach out on Twitter at [KeystoneJS](https://twitter.com/keystonejs) or in our Slack.
+We'd love to hear your feedback, reach out on Twitter at [KeystoneJS](https://twitter.com/keystonejs) or in our [Slack](https://community.keystonejs.com/).

 ## Code of Conduct